-Importantly, the CDC states that under certain conditions, COVID-19 can spread by exposure to SARS-CoV-2 as airborne transmission from infected people at a distance of more than six feet within enclosed spaces that have inadequate ventilation.
-In this dc.gov/coronavirus/2019-ncov/prevent-getting-sick/how-covid-spreads.html scenario, the people who infected others were in the same space during the same time or shortly after the person with COVID-19 had left.1
+While available data indicates that it is much more common for the virus that causes COVID-19 to spread through close contact with a person who has COVID-19 than through airborne transmission, the CDC has shared that under certain conditions, people with COVID-19 seem to have infected others who were more than 6 feet away.
+These transmissions occurred within enclosed spaces that had inadequate ventilation.
+In this scenario, the people who infected others were in the same space during the same time or shortly after the person with COVID-19 had left.1